silitics/rpi-derive-key/README.md

 ### Example Use Case

-Imagine you would like to give each device a public device ID and a secret identification token.
+Imagine you would like to derive a unique public ID and a secret identification token for each device.

 To derive a _Universally Unique Identifier_ ([UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier)) using `device.id` as info material: